-- 1. Understands and appreciates the complex interplay between one's health and a variety of biological, psychological, and social factors. - 2.
-Understands how psychological research methods, theories, and principles can be applied to enhance biomedical approaches to for promoting health and treating illness. - 3.
-Understands how behavioral and cognitive methods can help one cope with stress and promote health behavior. - 4.
-Aware of the experiences of patients in health care settings, factors that affect adherence to medical regimes, and sources of problems in patient/practitioner relationships. - 5.
-Understands how psychological methods and principles can be applied to help patients manage and cope with chronic illness. - 6.
-Able to determine how psychological and medical methods for relieving pain differ and are often combined to enhance treatment effectiveness. - 7.
-Understands diversity factors in relation to health and illness and the importance of research examining the role of diversity in health outcomes. - 8.
-Understands ethical implications for the practice of health psychology.
+- 1. Discuss the complex interplay between one's health and a variety of biological, psychological, and social factors. - 2.
+Describe how psychological research methods, theories, and principles can be applied to enhance biomedical approaches to for promoting health and treating illness. - 3.
+Examine how behavioral and cognitive methods can help one cope with stress and promote health behavior. - 4.
+Identify the experiences of patients in health care settings, factors that affect adherence to medical regimes, and sources of problems in patient/practitioner relationships. - 5.
+Identify how psychological methods and principles can be applied to help patients manage and cope with chronic illness. - 6.
+Explain how psychological and medical methods for relieving pain differ and are often combined to enhance treatment effectiveness. - 7.
+Discuss diversity factors in relation to health and illness and the importance of research examining the role of diversity in health outcomes. - 8.
+Identify ethical implications for the practice of health psychology.